 Overall, you can expect upwards of 25 pounds of ice cubes every single day.
 Each cycle produces 10 standard pieces of nice shaped ice – more than enough for three standard drinks.
 It’s programmable, so you can select between small, medium, or large cubes.
 The tray holds up to 1.8 pounds of fresh ice at any given time, so you have time to stock up before your next event.

 The design of the ice maker is very simple.
 It looks great in any kitchen, no matter your décor.
 This simple design makes it easy to use as well.
 Just push the button to select your ice size and turn on the power.
 You don’t need a manual to figure it out, so you can be up and running the second you take it out of the box.

 Despite the added durability, this model is priced competitively with most entry-level ice makers.
 Unlike some models that trade one feature for another, Magic Chef didn’t skimp on the basics.
-After a brief warm up time, it produces a batch of 9 cubes every seven minutes.
+After a brief warm up time, it produces a batch of 9 shaped ice cubes every seven minutes.
 You can select between two different sizes – either small or large cubes.
-Overall, you can expect a daily output of 27 pounds.
-For the money, this isn’t anything to scoff at!
+Overall, you can expect 27 pounds of ice per day with storage capacity.

-Magic Chef also has a few key features that help it stand out.
+Magic Chef is extremely easy to use and also has a few key features that help it stand out.
 Most importantly – your ice will last longer.
 There is a drain on the bottom that pulls water away from your fresh cubes.
-Nothing melts ice quicker than sitting in a bath of warm water, so draining it away is very important to ensure that your ice isn’t wasted.
+Nothing melts ice quicker than sitting in a bath of warm water, so make sure you drain it away is very important to ensure that your ice isn’t wasted.